 The cash value of the deduction—how much the landowner saves on taxes—would then be the gift’s value multiplied by the donor’s tax bracket.
 For example, a donor in the 35% tax bracket could save $140,000 on their taxes when making a conservation easement gift valued at $400,000.

-Additional tax benefits may also be available to those with high-value estates that are subject to the federal estate tax.
+Additional tax benefits may be available to those with high-value estates subject to the federal estate tax.

 Several states offer income tax credits.
 Property tax reductions are also available in some locales.